adaptiverecognition/js-carmen-cloud-client/README.md

 # Carmen Cloud Client by Adaptive Recognition

-JavaScript/TypeScript client for Carmen Cloud by Adaptive Recognition.
+JavaScript/TypeScript client for [Carmen Cloud](https://cloud.adaptiverecognition.com/) by [Adaptive Recognition](https://adaptiverecognition.com/).
 This unified library provides you with access to both the **Vehicle API** and the **Transportation & Cargo API**.

 ## Supported API Versions

 - Vehicle API: v1.4
-- Transport API: v1.0
+- Transportation & Cargo API: v1.0

 ## 🛠️ How to Install